 piano;

-The length of the composition must be between approximately four (4) and eight (8) minutes.
+PA System is not permitted.
+The duration of the composition should range between four (4) and eight (8) minutes approximately.

-- author's name and surname
+- author's full name

 - title of the composition